Biomes: Discover the Earth’s Ecosystems with Environmental Science Activities for Kids

 Biomes includes hands-on STEM activities and critical thinking exercises to encourage readers to consider threats to the environment and figure out ways to be part of the solution.
 Fun facts, links to online primary sources and other supplemental material, and essential questions take readers on an exploration of the biomes of Earth.

-Biomes is part of a set of four Build It Life Science books that explore the history and science of the planet and all that live on it through hands-on STEM activities and real-life environmental connections.
+Biomes is part of a set of four Build It Environmental Science books that explore the history and science of the planet and all that live on it through hands-on STEM activities and real-life environmental connections.
 Other titles in this series are Planet Earth, Garbage, and Biodiversity.

-Try these hands-on biology projects!
+Try these hands-on environmental projects!

 - Plant your own hummingbird garden